Unlawful Transfer of Certain Weapons

 Texas Criminal Law

-The Texas Unlawful Transfer of Certain Weapons offense prohibits selling or giving away a handgun to someone who you know is going to use it illegally.
+The Texas Unlawful Transfer of Certain Weapons offense makes it illegal to sell or give away a handgun to someone who you know is going to use it illegally.

 Have you been charged with Unlawful Transfer of Certain Weapons?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Unlawful Transfer of Certain Weapons is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, And Morals”, Chapter 46 “Weapons.”
+The Penal Code codifies the Texas Unlawful Transfer of Certain Weapons law under Title 10 “Offenses Against Public Health, Safety, and Morals,” Chapter 46 “Weapons.”
+Learn more about the Texas offense of Unlawful Transfer of Certain Weapons below.

 What is the current Texas law about Unlawful Transfer of Certain Weapons?